Ways To Structure A Novel

 Comedy

-A comedy is light hearted & humourous with usually with an upbeat ending for the main characters (we want them to be happy right?!)
+A comedy is light hearted and humourous with usually with an upbeat ending for the main characters (we want them to be happy right?!)
 Think A Midsummer Night’s Dream or All’s Well That Ends Well (Shakespeare is the master so I had to use him as examples!)

 Tragedy